Total addressable market

-Total addressable market (TAM), also called total available market, is a term that is typically used to reference the revenue opportunity available for a product or service.
-TAM helps prioritize business opportunities by serving as a quick metric of a given opportunity's underlying potential.
+Total addressable market (TAM), also called total available market, is a term that is typically used to reference the revenue opportunity for a product or service.
+TAM helps prioritize business opportunities by serving as a size metric of a given opportunity's underlying potential.

-One approach is to estimate how much of the market any company can gain if there were no competitors.
-A more encompassing variation is to estimate the market size that could theoretically be served with a specific product or service.
-TAM can be defined as a global total (even if a particular company could not reach some of it) or, more commonly, a market that one specific company could serve (within realistic expansion scenarios).
-This focuses strategic marketing and sales efforts and addresses actual customer needs.
-The inclusion of constraints such as competition and distribution challenges then modifies the strategy to frame it with realistic boundaries, reducing the market down to the serviceable available market (SAM), the percentage of the market that can be served (either by that company or all providers) out of the TAM.
+TAM can be defined as a global total (even if a particular company could not reach some of it) or, more commonly, a sub-market that one specific product or service could serve (within realistic expansion scenarios).
+The inclusion of constraints such as distribution and competition challenges then modifies the concept, reducing the market down to the serviceable available market (SAM), the percentage of the market that can be served (either by that company or all providers) out of the TAM.
 This is occasionally referred to as PAU (Potential Active Use).
+Competitive dynamics reduce the SAM to SOM.

 Difference between TAM, SAM and SOM

 Total addressable market (TAM), or total available market, is the total market demand for a product or service, calculated in annual revenue or unit sales if 100% of the available market is achieved.

-Serviceable available market (SAM) is the portion of TAM that is reachable and can potentially be served by a company's products or services.
+Serviceable available market (SAM) is the portion of TAM that is reachable by a company's distribution footprint.
+The SAM may be the same as the Target Market, but a Target Market can also be a subset of the SAM.
+For example, a beverage company may be able to reach a broad range of customers with its products and distribution footprint, but choose only to serve high end bars.

-Serviceable obtainable market (SOM), share of market, or Target Market, is the percentage of SAM which is realistically reached.
+Serviceable obtainable market (SOM) is the share of SAM which is realistically achieved by a company.
+It is an estimate of future market share.
+It should be understood as a subset of a Target Market.

 For example, the total UK consumer expenditure on food in 2014, which is the total addressable market of food, was £198 billion (including catering, alcoholic drinks, non-alcoholic drinks and other foods).
 The serviceable available market for alcoholic drinks, which producers of alcoholic beverages target and serve, is £49 billion.
-Since the market for alcoholic drinks is not a monopoly, the share of market for a company producing alcoholic beverages can never reach 100% of SAM.
+Since the market for alcoholic drinks is not a monopoly, the market share for a company producing alcoholic beverages can never reach 100% of SAM.